Marceninja/Marceninja/README.md

 ## About Me

 I'm a front-end developer.
+Currently I'm studieng computer science in Gdansk University of Technology.
 I'm passionate about Web, and I love to code.
 In my free time, I enjoy soccer.

 ## What You'll Find Here